VoirDiary/VoirDiary/_posts/2021-12-20-Roccos-Vertical-Limit.md

 ---
 layout: post
-title: "Rocco's Vertical Limit - an Adult Beverage for the Holidays"
+title: "Rocco's Vertical Limit - an Adult Beverage for the Yuletide"
 categories:
   - Journaling
 tags: